itsaliu90/itsaliu90.github.io/README.md

 Here my goal was to count the number of times I blink each minute as a way of measuring attention.

+Demo below (click the image for a link to Youtube since Markdown doesn't support direct video embedding).
 [![Demo](https://raw.githubusercontent.com/yuningalexliu/yuningalexliu.github.io/main/video-front.png)](https://youtu.be/7eaCIUroUBE)

 [Code](https://replit.com/@liuman2/blinkblink)